wengandrew/fast-formation/urop/meeting_notes.md

 - [ ] When a battery is charged, does lithium go from the cathode or the anode?

+- [ ] If you discharge a 5 Ah battery at 0.5 Amps, what is the equivalent C-rate?
+  - [ ] Approximately how long will it take for this battery to fully discharge?

+- [ ] What is there relation between a battery's energy, capacity, and voltage?

+- [ ] What is the typical unit used to express a battery's capacity and energy?

+(More advanced)

 - [ ] What is the role of the separator in a battery?
   - [ ] What is the separator typically made of?

 - [ ] What is the role of the electrolyte in a battery?

-- [ ] If you discharge a 5 Ah battery at 0.5 Amps, what is the equivalent C-rate?
-  - [ ] Approximately how long will it take for this battery to fully discharge?

 - [ ] How is SOC defined for the full cell?
   - [ ] What is the equivalent concept for "SOC" for a half cell?